Greeshma421/hierarcical_data_sharing/README.md

 # HealthHub: Health Data Management and AI-Assisted Analysis Platform

-This project is a comprehensive health data management and AI-assisted analysis platform.
-It combines personal health record management with advanced AI capabilities for data analysis and medical information retrieval.
+This project is a health data management and AI-assisted analysis platform.
+It combines personal health record management with advanced AI capabilities for data analysis and medical information retrieval using RAG.

 ## Platform Overview